apache/streampipes/cli/README.md

 ## Upgrade to new version
-To upgrade to a new version, simply edit the version tag in `VERSION`.
+To upgrade to a new version, simply edit the version tag `SP_VERSION` in the `.env` file.

 ## Bugs and Feature Requests